Garden Rules & Guidelines

 Fees

-The fee for each plot is a $20 one-time deposit plus a $20 annual use fee, payable with registration.
-Your deposit may be refunded at the end of the season if your plot is in good order (no weeds or dead plants) by Nov.
-1st.
+The fee for each full plot is a $30 one-time deposit plus a $30 annual use fee, payable with registration.
+Your deposit may be refunded at the end of the season if your plot is in good order (no weeds or dead plants) by November 1st.
 Returning gardeners may carry over their deposit from year to year.

 Cancellations